 Peter Walker

-As a technical editor, Peter is as much a man of action as he is of words.
+As the Editor-in-chief of ENDURO, Peter is as much a man of action as he is of words.
 This expert, screw-driver-flexing two wheeled-whizz has many envy-inducing characteristics, including a background in motocross, several EWS race plates to his name, and more than 150 recorded days at Whistler Bike Park.
 However complex the bike and however steep the trail, he’s probably already nailed it, twice.
 Oh, and he can do it all on skinny tyres too.
 When it comes to guiding consumers, Peter cut his teeth at Vancouver’s oldest bike shop and now puts pen to paper on the daily translating this know-how into our editorial plan.
 When not tearing up Stuttgart’s local trails while testing bikes, he loves nothing more than loading up his self-renovated VW T5 and hitting the road.
 The fact that he’s a trained paramedic gives his colleagues reassurance out on the trails.
 So far we haven’t had to call him by his alias ‘Sani Peter’, so here’s hoping he keeps it right side up for the rest of his time here!